Thysbelon/gba-mus-ripper/README.md

 In general MIDI, midi channel 10 is reserved for drums.
 Unfortunately, we do not want to use any "drums" in the output file.
 There are 3 modes to fix this problem:

 `-rc` : Rearrange Channels.
-This will avoid using the channel 10, and use it at last ressort only if all 16 channels should be used
+This will avoid using the channel 10, and use it at last resort only if all 16 channels should be used

 `-gs` : This will send a GS system exclusive message to tell the player channel 10 is not "drums"